mones-cse/react-boilerplate/README.md

 # React Boilerplate

 A modern React application with TypeScript, Tailwind CSS, and Ant Design.
+This boilerplate is the frontend part for a Todo application with social/email login that integrates with a NestJS backend API.
+The NestJS backend is available in the [nestjs-boilerplate]().

 ## Features